ludus-leonis/FreeBeeGee/README.md

 ### Client

 Any recent HTML5-capable browser should do.
-No IE, sorry.
-Mobile/touch device support is also a bit limited for now.
+Mobile/touch device support is a bit limited for now.

 ## Installation